dj-mc/rhce/README.md

 # Invert grep, finding non-blank lines in a file
 grep -v '^$' ./find-text-files.txt

+# Use grep and wc to count non-blank lines in this README.md
+grep -v '^$' ./README.md | wc -l
 ```

 Extended regex works with `awk`, `egrep`, `sed -r`, and `bash [[ =~ ]]`.